 After three weeks another had a new job starting later that month with $22,000 in medical benefits alone.
 Then another family saw an unusually rapid recovery from surgery on their seven-year-old son.
 Then the family member struggling with alcohol quit drinking.

 Those answered prayers were great but more important to me were two other results.
 First, our family unity was strengthened substantially – a joy for any grandparent.
 Second each of us grew in our faith in God especially the grandchildren.
-They saw that fasting and praying together got results.
+They saw God answer their specific prayers for specific people.

 Bill Navarre has 13 grandchildren and lives in Clark Lake, Michigan.